cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::

 :::caution
-There are some TV shows that do not have season packs, such as Jeopardy, talk shows and similar, with their naming including dates, rather than SeasonEpisode.
-Searching with `includeSingleEpisodes` and using `risky` on these files can result in *hundreds of torrents files being downloaded* so as to data match, *an individual episode*.
+There are TV shows that are not combined into season packs, such as Jeopardy, Talk Shows, or similar.
+These shows often have naming which specifies dates, rather than SeasonEpisode style.
+Searching with `includeSingleEpisodes` and using `risky` on these torrents, or files, can result in _many torrent files being downloaded_ for comparisons for matching only _one individual episode_.

 Remember, this would occur on just one (torrent) search, within the entire (all data) search.
 :::